iamhriturajsaha/AI-POWERED-COMMUNICATION-TOOL/README.md

-# 🤖 INSTAGENIE : AI-POWERED COMMUNICATION TOOL
+# 🤖 InstaGenie : AI-Powered Communication Tool

-InstaGenie is an **AI-Powered Instagram automation tool** designed to revolutionize how individuals and brands engage on social media.
+InstaGenie is an **AI-Powered Instagram Automation Tool** designed to revolutionize how individuals and brands engage on social media.
 By automating likes, comments, and post scheduling using advanced **Natural Language Processing (NLP)** and **Deep Learning** models, InstaGenie helps enhance user engagement, reduce manual effort, and maintain a consistent social presence.

 ---

 ## 🚀 Project Highlights

-- 🔁 **Automates Routine Tasks:** Handles likes, comments, and scheduling of posts automatically.
+- 🔁 **Automates Routine Tasks:** Handles likes, comments and scheduling of posts automatically.
 - 🧠 **Context-Aware Interactions:** Uses **BiLSTM** and sentiment analysis for contextually relevant responses.
 - 🌐 **User-Centric Customization:** Customizes interaction behavior based on individual branding and preferences.
-- 📊 **Built with Real-World NLP Tools:** Implements state-of-the-art models like **BERT**, **DistilBERT**, and **RoBERTa**.
+- 📊 **Built with Real-World NLP Tools:** Implements state-of-the-art models like **BERT**, **DistilBERT** and **RoBERTa**.
 - 💬 **Emotion Identification:** Recognizes emotional tone and generates responses accordingly.

 ---